How Data Scientists and Engineers Can Work Better Together

 Pure Storage data scientists float from project to project, becoming full-fledged production team members and staying on until the release.
 Periodically, data team members reconvene to share takeaways from their various projects.

 “When a data scientist is working on a project, they actually integrate with the rest of the team and build it end-to-end,” Farhan Abrol said.
-Abrol is head of machine learning products at Pure Storage and works on Pure1 Meta, an AI engine that uses IoT data to optimize storage environments.
+Abrol is head of machine learning products at Pure Storage and works on Pure1 Meta, an AI engine that uses Internet of Things data to optimize storage environments.

 “So data scientists aren’t just learning what needs to be produced in the model and then going off and doing it.
 They actually come back and say, ‘Here’s a model,’ and then they deal with it [by helping optimize it] for the rest of development,” he said.